When Does the FBI Investigate Missing Persons?

 The FBI initially entered the Gabby Petito missing persons case at the request of the local Florida police department investigating her disappearance.
 She was last seen while visiting the Grand Teton National Park and Bridger-Teton National Forest in northern Wyoming.
 Her body was later discovered on park property.
 The FBI has primary jurisdiction for murder violations occurring on federal property.

-Listen to this two-part as case review to learn more about FBI missing person investigations – Episode 126: Jeff Rinek – Yosemite Murders, In the Name of the Children (Part 1) and Episode 127: Jeff Rinek – Yosemite Park Murders, Child Predators, PTSD (Part 2).
+Listen to this two-part as case review to learn more about FBI missing person investigations where foul play is suspected – Episode 126: Jeff Rinek – Yosemite Murders, In the Name of the Children (Part 1) and Episode 127: Jeff Rinek – Yosemite Park Murders, Child Predators, PTSD (Part 2).

 Most often, the FBI’s participation in a missing person case is based on a request for assistance from state, local, tribal, and campus law enforcement partners.